 As stated on their website: “We grow high nutrient, disease-fighting foods, and herbs all year round, with scarce rainfall, while utilizing small land plots available to community members.
 When groups reach food and health security, excess food is used for income generation.”

 Woller knew he wanted to get involved but Thrive was a small charity.
 They’d never had an executive director and weren’t even looking for one.
-But by January, 2019, the position was created and stepped into a journey of faith.
+But by January, 2019, the position was created and he stepped into a journey of faith.

 “I am blessed to take my experiences and abilities and be part of Thrive and its remarkable vision to empower 1 million people in the developing world to lead healthy and sustainable lives by training them to grow nutritious and income generating whole foods,” says Woller.